packagist/private-packagist-docs/docs/dependabot-for-private-packagist.md

 ## Enable Dependabot in GitHub

-Start in your GitHub repository and go to “Settings”.
-In the “Security” section of the sidebar go to “Code security and analysis”, where you can enable Dependabot.
+Start in your GitHub repository and go to _Settings_.
+In the _Security_ section of the sidebar go to _Code security and analysis_, where you can enable Dependabot.
 In this process, you will create a dependabot.yaml [as shown as below](#dependabotyaml).
 Follow [this guide on GitHub](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide#enabling-dependabot-for-your-repository) for the complete steps to enable Dependabot.

 ![enable dependabot](/Resources/public/img/docs/articles/dependabot-secret.png)